 Among the 2018 festival’s multiple strands, Art in Manufacturing (commissioned in partnership with Super Slow Way) will see artists collaborate with manufacturers – last year resulting in a tissue paper-inspired choral performance and troupe of dancing factory bakers.
 Making activities will offer the chance for visitors of all ages to meet and learn new skills from industry professionals.
 Food & drink makers will showcase a range of inventive gastronomical creations by both local and international food producers (such as the popular Asia-meets-Lancashire pies that were served up in 2017).
 And lastly, Makers Market will present a hand-picked selection of some of the most imaginative and dedicated makers from around the UK, whose textiles, ceramics, paintings and prints will all be on sale.

 Mini makers can get busy at family workshops including making tracks, moves, stories and mixes with music industry experts.
 Free family entertainment also includes world-renowned street theatre shows.
 Don’t miss Spain’s Vaiven Circus bringing to life the ingenuity of making through dance and acrobatics as an unlikely team build a machine together from scratch.

 Though it certainly plays a much smaller role in our modern, day-to-day day lives, there’s a growing trend towards a return to the practical act of making, fuelled by the mental, physical and emotional benefits such hands-on activity carries.
-Ultimately, this timely festival intends to celebrate and inspire – encouraging visitors to unlock their own talents, aspirations and creative potential.
+Ultimately, this town-wide, timely festival intends to celebrate and inspire – encouraging visitors to unlock their own talents, aspirations and creative potential.
 But most importantly, to get involved!